huzaifa250/NESCO/README.md

 ## Contributing :

 I welcome contributions to Nesco!
 Whether it's improving documentation, adding new features, or reporting bugs, your help is appreciated.
-Please see our [contributing guidelines](link-to-contributing) for more information.
+Please see my [contributing guidelines](link-to-contributing) for more information.

 ## Connect With me